-I’ll get the size that fits me, but I also will grab a pair that is one or sometimes even two sizes bigger.
-I end up taking tons of jeans into the dressing room, but sure enough, the small size fits me perfectly every time.
+So what do I do?
+I grab the size that fits me, but I also grab a pair that is one or even two sizes bigger.
+I take tons of jeans into the dressing room, but the size of the jeans I have at home (the “small” size that my eyes have convinced me won’t even pull over my hips) fits me perfectly every time.

 And here’s the craziest part: IT HAPPENS WITH YOUR MONEY TOO!

-What is money dysmorphia?
+What is Money Dysmorphia?

 Money dysmorphia isn’t a concept many people think or know about.
 But we see our financial coaching clients go through this same type of struggle with their money.
 They face roadblocks and sometimes have money anxiety because they don’t believe the numbers in their bank account are real.

-Let’s say that for a long time you couldn’t trust yourself with money.
-You overspent and had bad money habits, but you got yourself out from under it.
+Let’s say that you couldn’t trust yourself with money for a long time.
+You overspent and had bad money habits, but through hard work and a lot of effort, you got out from under it.
 You’ve been working for a long time to make yourself financially secure.

 Having one or two years of trusting ourselves with these decisions sometimes doesn’t feel long enough.
 We haven’t shifted our identity yet.
 It might take you a while to believe, “Yes, I can trust myself, and I can make these decisions.”

 Money dysmorphia can also mean feeling insecure and unstable despite having plenty of money in savings, a padded emergency fund, and being in a really stable financial position.
-You might have everything you’re supposed to have, and still feel insecure about your money.
+You might have everything you’re supposed to have and still feel insecure about your money.

-That’s money dysmorphia.
 Even when you’re doing well financially, you’ve worked hard to get there, and you’re making great decisions, you struggle with a fear of spending money.

-Shifting Your Mindset Takes Work
+Shifting Your Money Mindset Takes Work